1.3 — The First Commandment: Zero-Shot Mastery

 - Compare it to a generic "write me an Upwork proposal" prompt

 Proof: Paste both proposals side-by-side.
 Count how many specific technical details appear in the engineered version vs. the generic one.
 You should see 5x+ more specificity.
+This exercise vividly demonstrates the power of structured prompting.

 🖼️ Visual Reference